adalkiran/llama-nuts-and-bolts/docs/02-LOADING-TORCH-MODEL.md

 ### **2.2.1.
 Reading Model File as a ZIP File**

-The file "consolidated.00.pth" in the specified path is an **uncompressed** ZIP file containing 1 Pickle file and 292 files of weight tensors (valid for LLaMa 2 7B/7B-chat models).
+The file "consolidated.00.pth" in the specified path is an **uncompressed** ZIP file containing 1 Pickle file and 291 files of weight tensors (valid for Llama 3.1 8B/8B-Instruct models).
 Utilizing **uncompressed ZIP** instead of **compressed ZIP** allows for direct content reading (a must for memory mapping) without the need for an unzipper stream wrapper.
 Additionally, utilizing a ZIP file allows the storage and transfer of multiple files as a single file.

 If you are curious about what this file contains, you can simply change extension of this file to ".zip" and check out it as a ZIP file.